Courage International: Organization and practices

+Joseph Nicolosi, the founder of the conversion therapy group the National Association for Research & Therapy of Homosexuality (NARTH), often visited Courage's events and Harvey made use of NARTH, which would refer people to a therapist and a priest.

+Courage's leaders claim they do not practice conversion therapy and instead offer counseling based on the 12-step program for addictions treatment developed by Alcoholics Anonymous (AA).

 Criticism from LGBT advocacy groups

 Courage has faced criticism over the years in its approach from Catholics who disagree with Church teachings on homosexuality and argue that the organization promotes "mandatory celibacy for gays and lesbians".

 Hostility has at times broken out between the groups working with these communities.
 Harvey has set Courage in opposition to DignityUSA and has publicly criticised New Ways Ministry on a number of occasions.
 Both DignityUSA and New Ways Ministry have suggested that having a lesbian or gay identity is a blessing from God, and that Courage is being "anti-pastoral" in its work.
 Dignity and NWM have called for a stronger attempt at reconciliation with gay Catholics and recognition that stable same-sex relationships may be a good thing.

 The leaders of New Ways Ministry, Jeannine Gramick, SL, and Fr.
 Robert Nugent do not recommend Courage to Catholics, because they fundamentally disagree with its approach, particularly because its founder John Harvey insisted that homosexuality was an illness or disorder.
 The executive director of DignityUSA said in 2014 that "Courage is really problematic and very dangerous to people’s spiritual health.
 And we have been very concerned about it for a lot of years".

 The Southern Poverty Law Center included a description of Courage International in a report on the ten most prominent ex-gay, anti-LGBT groups in 2015, and the National LGBTQ Task Force wrote in a report that the "ex-gay industry" was "re-framing its attack on homosexuality in kinder, gentler terms" in a way that undermines progress towards LGBT rights.

 In France, three organizations wrote a letter to a local mayor's office in August 2016 to denounce meetings that had been held by Courage International in a municipal building.
 They objected to Courage's view that individuals who identify as LGBT are "wounded people" and its claims to offer a "perfect path towards chastity" using AA's 12-step model, which they viewed as "homophobic, humiliating, and discriminatory".
 The joint letter was written by the Human Rights League (Ligue des droits de l'homme), Rainbow Chalon-sur-Saône, and Secular Solidarity 71 (Solidarité Laïque 71).